 This creates a genuine sense of community, making the House more of an extended family than ‘just’ a boarding house.

-Matt is supported in his work by an experienced team of Tutors at Batten, in addition to a House Matron who helps with the day to day domestic management of the House.
+Michael is supported in his work by an experienced team of Tutors at Batten, in addition to a House Matron who helps with the day to day domestic management of the House.
 The House also has its own representative from the Haileybury Parents' Association.
 To find out more about the team of Tutors at Batten, life in House, and the HPA representative, please click on the links below: